HollyKArnold/ClaaTU/README.md

   cd tutorialData/
   ls
 ```
-Here, we can see there are three files.
-These are the tree files that you will need to run Claatu.
+Here, we can see there are three files that you will need to run Claatu.
 Let's take a look at each one of them in a little more detail.

 #### OTU Table